 To test just how convenient these grooming tubs are we attempted to give Ellie a bath the old fashioned way.
 We have to admit, the tub would have been much easier!

 Q: Ellie is still a puppy; should I use a different kind of soap for her than what I’d use for adult dogs?

 “There are different types of soap formulated for both puppies and adult pets.
 Come into any Kriser’s location and we will walk you through our different selections.”

 Q: How can I help Ellie enjoy bath time?

 “Use positive reinforcement!
 Let your pet sense your confidence and reward them throughout the process with their favorite treats.”

 Q: How often should I bathe my Ellie in between visits to Kriser’s Natural Pet groomers

 “Bathing your pet every 4-6 weeks is recommended.
 It gives the skin time to develop its natural oils that prevents the skin from drying.
 To help maintain your pet’s coat, use dog wipes and brush out the coat in between baths.”

 Well, that doesn’t sound half bad.
 If I was a betting woman, I’d say this trend is here to stay.
 Chicago is going to have the cleanest pups around!

 Rachel Vasquez is a long-time pet stylist at Kriser’s Natural Pet store in Lincoln Park.
-She has three lovely roommates of her own: a rough collie named Coda; a french bulldog named Bones; and a tortoiseshell named Percosa.
+She has three furry roommates of her own: a rough collie named Coda; a french bulldog named Bones; and a tortoiseshell named Percosa.
 To book an appointment with Rachel, call her at (773) 871-3663, or visit her at 2055 N. Clybourn Ave during business hours.